 For many suppliers, the introduction of standardized SU product ranges has largely addressed the lead time issue in the industry.
-However, the vast majority of SU end-users still prefer to have completely customized single use solutions.
+However, the vast majority of SU end-users still prefer to have completely customized single-use solutions.
 It’s called the 80-20 rule.
-80% of the single use assemblies sold is customized and 20% are standard, off-the-shelf product.
+80% of the single-use assemblies sold are customized and 20% are the standard off-the-shelf product.

-This results in a complex supply chain where only the standard components such as: bag chambers, sanitary connections, quick connect couplers, luer slips, air vents, and tubing such as platinum cured silicone; are kept in stock, ready for assembly.
-Anything a little less commonly used (e.g. specific brands of media filters, hollow fibers, and proprietary connectors), are not generally kept in stock and can often end up being the bottle neck in the assembly process.
+This results in a complex supply chain where only the standard components such as bag chambers, sanitary connections, quick connect couplers, Luer slips, air vents and tubing such as platinum cured silicone; are kept in stock, ready for assembly.
+Anything a little less commonly used (e.g. specific brands of media filters, hollow fibres, and proprietary connectors), is not generally kept in stock and can often end up being the bottleneck in the assembly process.

 Common Bottle Necks in Custom Single Use Assembly Manufacture:

 - Procurement and Qualification of components: Many components used in single-use assemblies have long lead times due to the manufacturing process or raw material availability.
 The lead time of components ranges from 2 days to 10 weeks, and in some cases can be as long as 24 weeks.

 - Production: This part of the assembly process normally takes 1-2 weeks, however, bottlenecks can occur due to capacity issues, or even during one-off events such as pandemics where priority is often given to customers who are directly involved in the supply of vaccines and therapies for that event.

 - Sterilization: Reduced capacity of the irradiation suppliers due to increasing demand.
 Therefore, the gamma irradiation process typically takes 1 week for completion.